Home » Kevin Vitali Massachusetts REALTORS-Real Estate Blog » Strategic defualts » Is Rent to Own A Good Way to Purchase a Home?

 While not terribly popular in New England because of the strong housing market, rent to own homes can still be found.

-I probably get several calls a month from a hopeful home buyer looking for a home they can lease to own.
-The rent to own or lease option gives hope to many to buy a home instead of renting forever.
+I probably get several calls a month from hopeful home buyers looking for a home they can lease to own.
+The rent to own or lease option gives hope to many people who want to buy a home instead of renting forever.

 When you buy a home as a rent to own, it allows the potential sale of a home while the landlord covers costs waiting for you to perform on the purchase.